** Lendinvest review updated October 9th, 2018 **

 Lendinvest Review: My experiences so far….

 I’ve been investing through Lendinvest since October 2016 and my experiences have been nothing other than good.
 Lendinvest has a constant stream of new loans and payments have always been made on time.
-I particularly like the low loan-to-values however, some of the negative points have kept me from investing more heavily.
+I particularly like the low loan-to-values.
+After a visit to their offices to see their operations, I have become even more comfortable with Lendinvest.

 What Is A Lendinvest?

-Lendinvest is a U.K. based peer to peer lending company that offers secured peer to peer property and bridging loans.
+Lendinvest is a U.K. based peer to peer lending company that offers secured peer to peer property and bridging loans and secured bonds listed on the London Stock Exchange.
 Borrowers are experienced property developers with proven track records.

 How Can I Contact Lendinvest?